franzenzenhofer/nolog/README.md

  - `NologEventEmitter.follow` enables real time updates, default `true`
  - `NologEventEmitter.wholefile` parses the whole file from the beginning, default `false` (note: handle with care, can fire millions of events at once, not suitable for browser clients applications)
+ - `NologEventEmitter.setEncoding(encoding)` - per default every file is parsed as 'utf8'
  - `NologEventEmitter.jobs` array that holds the jobs of the currently watched file
- - `NologEventEmitter.errcallback(data)` a method that gets called if something goes seriously wrong while watching a file, per default it throws an error.
+ - `NologEventEmitter.fileErrorCallback(error)` a method that gets called if something goes seriously wrong while watching a file, per default it throws an error.